pelotech/data-sync-operator/PROPOSAL.md

 ### **3. Proposed Controller Architecture**
-The proposed architecture is built on standard Kubernetes patterns, consisting of a `ConfigMap` for policy definition, a CRD to represent the data required to boot a workspace, and a custom Operator to handle orchestration of resources.
+The proposed architecture is built on standard Kubernetes patterns, consisting of a `ConfigMap` for policy definition, a CRD to represent the data required to boot a workspace, and a custom Controller to handle orchestration of resources.

 #### **3.1 The Policy `ConfigMap`**

 To avoid the complexity of a new CRD for policy, the operator's behavior will be defined by a single, cluster-wide `ConfigMap`.
-This provides a simple, declarative way to configure the system's rules without requiring an operator restart.

 **Example `ConfigMap` Manifest:**
 ```yaml